Open-IoT-Service-Platform/platform-launcher/README.md

 ```

 #### Destroy OISP (including data)
-The following command will stop and remove the containers and images:
+The following command will stop and remove the containers, keys, databases, but preserves the images:
 ```shell
 $ make distclean
 ```